Man found dead at home in York

-POLICE are appealing for help after the death of a 59-year-old York man.
+POLICE are appealing for help after the death of a 46-year-old York man.

-Officers are trying to trace the next of kin of Peter Fletcher.
+As The Press reported earlier today, officers were trying to trace the next of kin of Paul James Harrison from York.

-A police spokesman said: "Our coroner’s office is trying to trace any next of kin for a York man who was found dead at his home.

-"Mr Fletcher lived in Willoughby Way in Foxwood.
-He was found deceased at his home on Wednesday (January 3).

 Comments: Our rules